 The Centers for Disease Control and Prevention (CDC) recommends using insect repellent containing active ingredients that have been registered by the Environmental Protection Agency (EPA).
-Products containing DEET, picaridin, IR3535 (all man-made chemical options) and oil of lemon eucalyptus (a natural mosquito repellent) are approved by them for use on skin and clothing, which means they "can be used without posing unreasonable risk to human health or the environment."
-Additionally, some products containing permethrin (another man-made chemical) are registered by the EPA for use as a repellent for use on clothing and camping gear.
+Products containing DEET; picaridin, which is popular in Europe; IR3535 (all chemical options); and oil of lemon eucalyptus are approved for use on skin and clothing.
+Additionally, some products containing permethrin (another chemical) are registered by the EPA for use as a repellent for use on clothing and camping gear.

-But even though DEET passed muster with the EPA, there's plenty of skepticism regarding its safety, particularly among parents.
+Even though DEET passes muster with the EPA, there's plenty of consumer skepticism regarding its safety.
 After all, DEET can melt plastic and some fabrics, and some studies have shown high concentrations of the chemical to cause neurological damage in mice.
 It also has a strong chemical smell and needs to be washed off after returning indoors to prevent prolonged skin absorption.
-So while DEET is certainly a reliable and effective mosquito repellent, there's a lot of consumer interest in alternatives.

 Public health experts recommend using extended-duration DEET if you might be exposed to insect-borne disease like malaria, but for a summer outdoor picnic or hike in less risky areas, insect repellents containing DEET alternatives are effective.
 The Environmental Protection Agency has a useful search tool to help you decide which type of repellent best suits your needs.